Arched harp: India, Indochina

 In India today, the term veena (vina, bin) includes a large variety of stringed instruments.
 In ancient Indian times, vina was used to name bowed harps and lutes and later to stick zithers.
+Names of arched harps included the fingerplucked chitra vīṇā with seven strings, the vipanchi vīṇā with nine strings (plucked with a plectrum) and the mattakokila vīṇā (a harp or possibly board zither) with 21 strings.
 Today, the mainstream instruments using the name veena include the Rudra veena stick zither and Saraswati veena lute.

 In India, the vina harp had a history (as documented in sculpture) from circa 175 B.C. in the sculpture of Bharhut to artwork in circa 800 A.D.
 In looking for origins, ethnomusicologist Curt Sachs noted that the instrument in artwork in Mesopotamia and India was very close.
 He wrote that the horizontal harp seen in the Mesopotamian Bismaya art has the same "shape, position and manner of playing" as the Bharhut harp.
 Sachs felt that the link to the Bismaya harp was direct, that it could not be related to the Egyptian harp.
 His reasons included that both the Indian and Iraq harps were played horizontally with plectrums, and Egyptian were not.
-In spite of this, Sachs also wrote that the Egyptian bīnꞏt and Indian bīn (a north Indian variant of veena) were the same word.
+In spite of this, Sachs also wrote that the Egyptian bīnꞏt and Indian bīn (a north Indian variant of vīna) were the same word.

 When Mesopotamia and Iran abandoned the use of the arched harp for the angular harp towards about 1900 B.C., Egypt and India continued to use the instrument.
 The development of the angular harp did not occur in India, nor did the chang angular harp type, widespread in the Middle Ages in the Orient, have an Indian counterpart at any time.
 The arched harp lasted in art in India until circa 800 A.D., and later in connected communities in Southeast Asia.